immutant/immutant/docs/guides/web.md

 newline-delimited messages formatted with field names, e.g. `data: 0`.
-And note that most EventSource clients will attempt to reconnect if the server closes the connection, so instead we send a special "close" event that will trigger our client to close the connection.
+And note that most EventSource clients will attempt to reconnect if the server closes the connection, so instead we send a special "close" event that our client can dispatch on to initiate the close.

 ## Feature Demo